Dual Degree in Medical Sciences and Clinical Research

 Dual Degree Program in Medical Sciences and Clinical Research

-Boston University School of Medicine’s MS in Medical Sciences and MS in Clinical Research (formerly known as Clinical Investigation) are two of its most successful master’s degree programs offered through the Division of Graduate Medical Sciences.
+Boston University Chobanian & Avedisian School of Medicine‘s MS in Medical Sciences and MS in Clinical Research (formerly known as Clinical Investigation) are two of its most successful master’s degree programs offered through Graduate Medical Sciences.
 This dual degree program was created due to demand, following a review of curricula, student interests and goals and emerging careers for professionals with a background in the medical sciences and clinical research.

 The dual degree program was designed for students who plan to pursue careers in the areas of academic medicine, health, and clinical research in either an academic or industry setting.
 Many students in our Medical Sciences Program take Clinical Research courses as electives to gain a clinical research background prior to attending medical school.
 Other students elect to pursue the dual MS in Medical Sciences and MS in Clinical Research to pursue clinical research-related career opportunities in academic institutions or in pharmaceutical, biotechnology or medical device industries.
 The dual degree option allows students to gain training that will serve them well as clinician-researchers.